AToal/BIBLE/README.md

 # 📖 BIBLE.ngo – The Opensource BIBLE

-**The Internet's First Opensource BIBLE**.
-Built for everyone, everywhere, by the global community.
+**The internet's first opensource BIBLE — Built for everyone, everywhere, by the global community!**

 ---

 ## 🌍 About BIBLE.ngo

-**BIBLE.ngo** is an opensource initiative by **the.ngo** that seeks to **make the BIBLE truly accessible & open to all**.
-Unlike proprietary BIBLE apps and websites, **BIBLE.ngo is open source**, allowing all people from around the world to improve, customize, and innovate freely.
+**BIBLE.ngo** is an opensource initiative by [the.ngo](https://www.the.ngo) that seeks to **make the BIBLE freely accessible & open to all**.
+Unlike proprietary BIBLE apps and websites, **BIBLE.ngo is opensource**, allowing people from all around the world to improve, customize, and innovate freely.

-🚀 **Our Mission:** Build a BIBLE freely available to everyone, everywhere, with personal control of the reading experience.
+🚀 **Our Mission:** Build a BIBLE freely available to everyone, everywhere, with personal control of the experience.

 🌟 **Our Vision:** A collaborative, community-driven initiative to create the most **versatile, customizable, and user-centric BIBLE experience ever built**.